 Creating a convivial neighbourhood of streets and houses on a riverside site in Newcastle-upon-Tyne

-Making workspace where creative businesses thrive in a former police station in Colchester.
+Studio workspace where artists and makers thrive in a former police station in Colchester.

 Creatively injecting new life into an unloved building.